© DAVID CARR-SMITH 2009 : all images and text are copyrighted - please accredit text quotes - image repro must be negotiated via [email protected]

 (pic 16-4-09 / to N)

-Denis' extraordinary complex continually accretes and grows. in process
+Denis' extraordinary complex - the nearest plot in this row - continually accretes and grows.

 .